s-h-a-d-o-w/verdaccio/README.md

 How to run the e2e tests:

 - [Build verdaccio](https://github.com/verdaccio/verdaccio/blob/master/CONTRIBUTING.md#building-the-project)
-- `yarn start` in one of the cypress, playwright or testcafe e2e folders to generate both tests and mock data
+- `pnpm start` in one of the cypress, playwright or testcafe e2e folders to generate both tests and mock data
 - Run verdaccio using `run-verdaccio.sh` in the same folder
 - `time pnpm test` (playwright will probably tell you to run `npx playwright install` the first time you try to do this)